 Use your agency’s operational value, or the rate of transactions in a given period, to identify where to set efficiency improvement goals.
-For example, if you have an operational metric of 24 hours to provision an account, an efficiency improvement would be to reduce that by 10%.
+For example, if you have an operational metric of 24 hours to provision an account, an efficiency improvement would be to reduce that amount of time by 10%.
 Align the chosen metrics to federal policy, FISMA, or agency mission objectives to help translate improvement in metrics to progress in meeting overarching agency goals.
 For example:

 - Policy Efficiency.
 Identify metric improvements aligned with federal mandates, like the number of applications only accessible with a phishing-resistant authenticator.